shabareeshsenniyappan/Examly/README.md

             Average time taken.
             No.of correct responses.
             NO. of wrong responses.
-       second line consist of space separated inputs of:
+       second line consists of space separated inputs of:
             Scored gained by a student.
             Time taken by a student to answer the question.
             No.of times programming question compiled.
             No.of times MCQ answers were changed.
             Answer of a student is correct or wrong (true/false).
-Next line consist of N number of learning videos viewed by a student
+Next line consists of N number of learning videos viewed by a student
        following N lines of space separated:
             Language of the video (JAVA, C, C_PLUS_PLUS, DOT_NET, PYTHON).
             No. of videos viewed.